AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/condition-summary-1-intro.md

 * A ‘refuted’ condition should be represented with an appropriate negation code and a verificationStatus of ‘unconfirmed’ or ‘confirmed’ depending on the level of certainty.

+* A 'refuted' condition should be represented with an appropriate negation code and a clinicalStatus of ‘inactive’.